 - Is the teacher required to participate?

-Absolutely.
 We do things as a community at The Crossing.
-We ask that teachers participate in the journey, landcare and sustainable design tasks.
+We ask that teachers participate in the journey, landcare and sustainable design tasks wherever possible.
 Journeys with The Crossing are a unique opportunity to get to know students outside of the classroom environment.
+We also ask that the teacher assist with upholding their school’s relevant standards of behaviour and code of conduct and especially to ensure that students also have sufficient sleep for their health on camp.

 - Are the The Crossing staff sufficiently trained and experienced?

 Yes they are.
 We have a mixture of trained outdoor professionals and staff with experience in a myriad of different areas.
-When out hiking, each group is accompanied by one to two of The Crossing staff members to meet relevant ratios with appropriate training and experience for the activities.
+The Crossing staff members meet relevant ratios with appropriate training and experience for the activities.

-- How do I explain the camp to the students?
+- How do I explain the camp to students?

 The Crossing’s website forms are available to download on the right hand column of this page.